 Your child will have to know how to properly hold a pencil with the proper technique.
-It is important that they know how to write their first and last name before the first day of Kindergarten.
+It is important that they know how to write their first and last name before the first day of starting kindergarten.
 It is important that they know how to write the first letters using a capital letter and the rest of their name in lower case letters when writing their name too.

 Cut Paper with Round Tip Safety Scissors

 Your child will know how to properly cut paper using round tip safety scissors.
 We suggest finding free worksheets online so that your child can frequently practice cutting in a straight line, wavy, circle, square, etc.